Yes, You Need a Fertilizer Spreader (Not Your Hands) To Treat Your Lawn—These 9 Tested Best

 The most efficient way to spread liquid fertilizer and other liquid lawn treatments is with a hose-end chemical spreader/sprayer.
 These devices automatically mix the correct proportion of concentrated chemicals with a flowing stream of water that travels through the spreader and out the nozzle.

-Liquid spreaders are especially useful as secondary tools for emergency treatments such as for bug infestations.
-They allow users to apply the coverage quickly, although they are less accurate than the other two types of spreaders.
+Liquid spreaders are especially useful as secondary tools for emergency treatments and for applying product quickly, although they are less accurate than the other two types of spreaders.
 Remember, too, that liquid lawn chemicals deliver fast results, but most liquids dissipate more quickly than granules, so regular use is costly.

 Method of Operation

 The most popular spreaders are broadcast because they offer a balance between speed and precision.
-Manufacturers make these spreaders in a wide range of sizes from small, handheld models to extra-large spreaders that can be pulled behind vehicles.
+Manufacturers make these spreaders in a wide range of sizes, including everything from small, handheld models to extra-large spreaders that can be pulled behind vehicles.

 Drop spreaders are the best choice when users must navigate obstacles and narrow spaces.
 They work exceptionally well on small to medium intensively landscaped yards.